 - How are they pushing sales – paid media, paid social, SEO, emails, etc…)?

-- How engaged and loyal are their audience?
+- How engaged and loyal is their audience?

 These questions will help you to build out your own plans and strategies to make your business successful.